JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/documents.md

 ## How do I create a `Document`?

 For creating a new file on disk, please do not create a `Document` but a PSI file and get its `Document` (see [](psi_files.md#how-do-i-create-a-psi-file)).
-To create a `Document` instance that isn't bound to anything, use [`EditorFactory.createDocument()`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/editor/EditorFactory.java).
+To create a `Document` instance not bound to anything, use [`EditorFactory.createDocument()`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/editor/EditorFactory.java).

 ## How do I get notified when documents change?

 * `Document.addDocumentListener()` allows receiving notifications about changes in a particular `Document` instance.
 * `EditorFactory.getEventMulticaster().addDocumentListener()` allows receiving notifications about changes in all open documents.
-* Register [`FileDocumentManagerListener`](%gh-ic%/platform/core-api/src/com/intellij/openapi/fileEditor/FileDocumentManagerListener.java) [listener](plugin_listeners.md) or subscribe to `AppTopics.FILE_DOCUMENT_SYNC` on any level bus to receive notifications when a `Document` is saved or reloaded from disk.
+* Register a [`FileDocumentManagerListener`](%gh-ic%/platform/core-api/src/com/intellij/openapi/fileEditor/FileDocumentManagerListener.java) [listener](plugin_listeners.md) or subscribe to `AppTopics.FILE_DOCUMENT_SYNC` on any level bus to receive notifications when a `Document` is saved or reloaded from disk.

 ## What are the rules of working with documents?

 The general [read/write action rules](threading_model.md#read-write-lock) are in effect.
-Besides, any operations which modify the contents of the document must be wrapped in a command ([`CommandProcessor.executeCommand()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/command/CommandProcessor.java)).
+Besides, any operations that modify the contents of the document must be wrapped in a command ([`CommandProcessor.executeCommand()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/command/CommandProcessor.java)).
 `executeCommand()` calls can be nested, and the outermost `executeCommand()` call is added to the undo stack.
 If multiple documents are modified within a command, undoing this command will, by default, show a confirmation dialog to the user.